Erick-Bravo/JavaScript-01/A/1a-preMaterial.md

 <h1>Intro to programming/JavaScript</h1><br />

 (Hello this is an md file, aka a MardDown file.
-Right click the above tab and select "Open Preview")<br />
+Right click the above tab or file name and select "Open Preview")<br />
 (Do this for all md files to see the intended format)

 <br />
-Before we can write any code at all, we need to get you up to speed on the "console", aka your "terminal". <br />
+Before we can write any code at all, we need to get you up to speed on the terminal. <br />
 <br />

-Depending on where you are in the internet, it is possible to hear both "terminal" and "console" interchangeably.<br /> For the sake of our absolute sanity, I will be referring to it as the "terminal".<br />
+Depending on where you are in the internet, it is has multiple names: "terminal", "console" or "command line".<br /> For the sake of our absolute sanity, we will be referring to it as the "terminal".<br />

-You will be using this terminal to run your tests and ultimately see if you passed, all here using VSCode. <br />
+You will be using this terminal to debug your code and run your tests ultimately see if you passed, all here using VSCode. <br />

 VSCode has a decent and convenient terminal, just know that it is also possible to run commands in your computers built-in terminal. <br />
  (Given that you have led it to the proper files)